Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Mathematical Preliminaries

-The block $\xr$-transform will arise naturally in our calculation of the subordination relation for the sum of free rectangular matrices, $R=Y+X$, and as we shall verify, it is additive under matrix sums:
+The block $\xr$-transform will arise naturally in our calculation of the subordination relation for the sum of free rectangular matrices, $R=Y+X$, and as we shall verify, it is additive for independent, rotationally invariant matrices: